mstenius/vreminisc/README.md

 - Some browsers do not cope well with large textures, in particular on mobile.
 This usually results in a white screen.

+- Panoramic photos tend to be large.
+So be patient when loading.

 ## License

 MIT